 - San Pedro market in Cusco- some of the stall holders are so sick of having cameras pointed at them or of groups of tourists blocking the aisles that you are likely to get a hunk of meat thrown at your head.
 It was not “mass tourism” that started visiting markets.
 No way they would have gone into such a place.
 This was something very much started under the guise of “ adventure travel” of “real experiences” of “seeing how the locals live”.

 Does adventure travel leave a higher percentage of clients money in the destination than mass tourism?

 Adventure travel is no longer the preserve of small specialist companies.
-If you don´t believe me, just look at the flurry of buy outs, mergers and takeovers in the industry sector over the last few years.
+If you don´t believe me, just look at the flurry of buyouts, mergers and takeovers in our industry sector over the last few years.

 It is easy to criticise Disney Cruises and the like as being big multi-nationals, taking all the profits overseas, but a lot of the main players in the adventure travel scene are also rather large and multi-national these days.

 The utopian ideal that we buy our oranges direct from the farmer, cutting out the links, thus leaving more money at the source can also be applied to the travel industry.
 In fact, adventure travel has often argued that this is what it does.

 One of the jobs of the companies in the adventure travel industry is to acquire the expertise to advise people where to get the best oranges and help them get to that farmer so they can buy her oranges.
 So there are always going to be links in the chain, otherwise, that farmer is going to be sat there with a field full of fantastic oranges that no-one knows about and she cannot sell.
 But I do feel as the industry grows, there are sometimes more links in the chain than there used to be.
 And with each new link, a little less of client spend stays in the destination.